USS McKean (DD-784): 1960s

 The McKean then traveled again to Australia and then on to New Zealand as part of ceremonies commemorating the Battle of the Coral Sea.
 She then returned to her home port of Long Beach, arriving on 8 June 1967.
 In the latter half of the year the McKean was overhauled at Mare Island in California.

-In March 1968 the McKean returned to Long Beach and returned to the Western Pacific via stops in Pearl Harbor, Hawaii; Yokosuka, Japan; and Sasebo, the southernmost island of mainland Japan.
+In March 1968, the McKean returned to Long Beach and returned to the Western Pacific via stops in Pearl Harbor, Hawaii; Yokosuka, Japan; and Sasebo, the southernmost island of mainland Japan.
 From Sasebo, as part of Operation Formation Star, the McKean was sent to the coast of Korea to join United States naval pressure on the North Korean government to win the release the crew of the Pueblo (AGER-2), which had been seized 23 January 1968.
 After this the McKean conducted patrols in the Sea of Japan, the South China Sea and Tonkin Gulf.
 During this time she also visited Hong Kong and Kaohsiung, Taiwan.

-At the end of 1968 the McKean returned to Long Beach, only returning to the Western Pacific in 1970 after training cruises along the American West Coast.
+At the end of 1968, the McKean returned to Long Beach, only returning to the Western Pacific in 1970 after training cruises along the American West Coast.
 Back on tour, the ship visited Japan again, Bangkok, Guam, Hong Kong, and the Philippines.
 During this time she also returned to gunnery duty along Vietnam.
 In June 1970 she went back to Long Beach to take on more crew and to continue training and to take part in numerous U.S. Navy exercises.

 1970s

-In November 1971 the McKean accompanied the British carrier Eagle to the Indian Ocean, and then joined the U.S. Seventh Fleet.
-In December, 1971 the McKean was sent to the Bay of Bengal as part of Task Force 74 to safeguard United States interests there while the Indo-Pakistani War was waged.
+In November 1971, the McKean accompanied the British carrier Eagle to the Indian Ocean, and then joined the U.S. Seventh Fleet.
+In December 1971, the McKean was sent to the Bay of Bengal as part of Task Force 74 to safeguard United States interests there while the Indo-Pakistani War was waged.
 After rejoining the fleet, the McKean saw port calls at Singapore, Hong Kong, New Guinea and again Australia and New Zealand.
 She returned to Long Beach in November 1971 via stops in American Samoa and Pearl Harbor, Hawaii.

-In May 1972 the McKean joined the reserve naval forces operating between California and Hawaii.
-In the late 1970s her home port was in Seattle, Washington.
-The McKean was struck from the navy list on 30 September 1980.
+In May 1972, the McKean joined the reserve naval forces operating between California & Hawaii.
+In the late 1970s, her home port was in Seattle, Washington.
+In 1976, she appears in the background in the movie "Midway."
+The McKean was struck from the Navy list on 30 September 1981.

 1980s

 The McKean was decommissioned in October 1981.
-In 1982 the ship was given to the country of Turkey to be cannibalized for spare parts.
+In 1982, the ship was given to the country of Turkey to be cannibalized for spare parts.
 She was sunk by Harpoon missile in July 1987 and now lies at the bottom of Antalya Bay off the Mediterranean coast.